-Implement the Anti-Bullying Policy and ensure that all members of staff are aware of the policy and its implementation.
-Ensure all members of staff are trained to identify bullying and know how to deal with concerns or incidents.
 Ensure all pupils understand what bullying is, that it will not be tolerated and that they have the right to feel safe.
 Ensure that they know what to do if they are being bullied or suspect that someone else is.
-Keep a log of all bullying incidents and use this data to identify trends or areas of need in the school.
+Keep a log of all bullying incidents on Arbor and use this data to identify trends or areas of need in the school.
 Report back to Governors about bullying in the school and the effectiveness of the Anti-Bullying Policy.